 Analytical-leaning professionals like engineers and finance specialists understand complexities.
 Their professional lives rely on the use of data.

-They want to speak from data and about process because they want to help others unwind the complexities that they understand.
+They want to speak from data and about the process because they want to help others unwind the complexities that they understand.

 The problem with this approach is that the spoken word does not travel well on large hunks of process and information at the exclusion of story, illustration and meaning.

-Forego the data dump
+Forego the Data Dump

 I cannot count the number of times I’ve been warned by my contacts within organizations for whom we conduct courses that, “These are senior, attorneys/engineers/scientists who do not want fluff—they want substance with practical application.
 They don’t want to get real and tell stories.”

-At Interact, we often work with analytical professionals, from senior bankers to accounting executives and engineers.
+At Interact, we often work with analytical professionals.
+From senior bankers to accounting executives and engineers.
 They often believe they are valued for the semi-truck of information parked on the left side of their brain.

 But do these folks really prefer to talk data only?